gambitproject/gambit/doc/tools.lcp.rst

    which are subgame perfect.
 (This has no effect for strategic games, since there are no proper subgames of a strategic game.)

+.. cmdoption:: -e EQA

+   By default, the program will find all equilibria accessible from the origin of the polytopes.
+This switch instructs the program to terminate when EQA equilibria have been found.

 .. cmdoption:: -h

    Prints a help message listing the available options.